ranchauh/stack-overflow/README.md

 1) Top questions are sorted by latest update and are limited to top 50 questions.

-2) No provision for API security fow now.
+2) No provision for API security.

-3)
+3) Tags are created while posting question.

+4) Only tag names are supported not tag description.

+5) User searches not are supported.